 Juggling a current job while exploring new career paths requires careful balancing.
 Set aside dedicated time each week for job searching, networking, and skill development.
 This could mean an hour or two after work or dedicating your weekends to career-focused activities.
 Recognizing the signs of burnout—like persistent exhaustion or decreased performance—in your current role is crucial.
 If you’re feeling overwhelmed, consider adjusting your schedule or taking a short break to recharge.
 Remember, a balanced approach will help you stay energized and focused throughout your transition.

-Plan Your Career Transition
+Create a Plan for Your Career Transition

 Switching careers takes planning and effort.
 A well-defined plan makes the process smoother and less overwhelming.
 These steps will help you create a roadmap for your transition:

-Set Realistic Goals and Timelines
+How to Set Realistic Goals and Timelines

 First, honestly assess your current situation.
 Are you experiencing burnout, or are you simply ready for a change?
 Recognizing the difference helps you set appropriate goals.
 If you’re burned out, prioritize self-care and set smaller, more manageable goals initially.
 Decreased productivity is a key indicator of burnout, so acknowledge if you need to slow down before ramping up your career transition efforts.
 Setting realistic timelines is crucial.
 Don’t expect to switch careers overnight.
 Break down your transition into phases, with achievable milestones for each.
 Persistent exhaustion and lack of motivation are also signs you may need to adjust your timeline and prioritize your well-being.